valeriansaliou/bloom/README.md

 If a route is being requested without HTTP `Authorization` header (ie. the request is anonymous / public), whatever the HTTP response code, that response will be cached by Bloom.

 As your HTTP `Authorization` header contains sensitive authentication data (ie. username and password), Bloom stores those values hashed in `memcached` (using a cryptographic hash function).
 That way, a `memcached` database leak on your side will not allow an attacker to recover authentication key pairs.

+## Can cache be programatically expired?

+Yes.
+As your existing API worker performs the database updates on its end, it is already well aware of when data - that might be cached by Bloom - becomes stale.
+Therefore, Bloom provides an efficient way to tell it to expire cache for a given bucket.
+This system is called Bloom Control.

+Bloom can be configured to listen on a TCP socket to expose a cache control interface.
+Bloom implements a basic Command-ACK protocol.
+This way, your API worker (or any other worker in your infrastructure) can tell Bloom to expire cache for a given bucket.
+Note that as a given bucket may contain variations of cache for different HTTP `Authorization` headers, cache for all authentication tokens is purged at the same time.

+**Bloom Control Libraries:**

+* **NodeJS**: **TODO**
+* 👉 Cannot find the library for your programming language?
+Build your own and be referenced here! ([contact me](https://valeriansaliou.name/))